xxy0403/generate_dir_hash/README.md

 # generate_dir_hash
-A demo tool to generate direction hash
+A demo tool to generate direction hash.This tool employ 'grpool' to improve goroutinue performance, maybe you should install it by 'go get github.com/ivpusic/grpool' correspondingly.

 Get it with: